ssmirr/appdev-chapters/refactoring-msm-queries-with-methods.md

 <%= @the_movie.director.name %>
 ```

 Ahhhhh!
 Wouldn't that be nice?
+Having a method at our fingertips called `.director` that we can call on any instance of `Movie` whenever we want to, and it would know how to perform the database query to find the associated record and return an instance of `Director` to us so we can get on with our interface work?

 Unfortunately, if you try it right now, you'll get a big red "Undefined method `director` for `Movie`" error.
 If we want a handy method like that, we'll have to roll up our sleeves and define it.

+## Instance method review